jes/scamp-cpu/doc/SYSCALLS.md

 Read multiple characters from the given file descriptor.

+If `sz` is 0, returns a number of characters that can be read immediately.
+For a serial port, this means you can read this many characters without blocking.
+For a file, it means there are at least this many characters left in the file.

 ### 0xfef8: open(name, mode)

     Return: new file descriptor, or -ERR on error